New tax return and pay tax early

 The changes to residential properties are a huge opportunity for accountants to help existing clients and win new clients, provide new services and increase their bottom line profits.

 For all ProActivTax members

-- We are incorporating new pricing models within Pricing Lite to help you price the new services.
+- We have created new pricing models to help you price the new services.

-- We are developing a new Residence Review Resource to help you market and deliver a new property review service to quickly consider the issues when selling residential property, identify possible tax savings, and quantify them.
+- We have created a new Residence Review Resource to help you market and deliver a new property review service to quickly consider the issues when selling residential property, identify possible tax savings, and quantify them.